near/docs/docs/development/near-cli.md

 ### `near create-account`

-> Creates an account using a `--masterAccount` that will pay for the account's creation.
+> Creates an account using a `--masterAccount` that will pay for the account's creation and any initial balance.

 - arguments: `accountId` `--masterAccount`
 - options: `--initialBalance`